 In 1883, after much success earning medals for the company's work, namely at the Exhibition of American Art Industry in Philadelphia and the Exposition Universelle in Paris, Nichols transferred her interest in the company to William W. Taylor.
 Taylor had served as the firm’s manager since 1883.
 Under his command, the business went from a fledgling pottery company to a thriving entity over the subsequent decades as demand for American art pottery continued to increase approaching the turn of the 20th century.

 Rookwood’s early pottery production was based on exquisite pieces originating in Japan and other influences gleaned from European ceramics.
+Not surprising considering the company's founder clearly had an affinity for Wedgwood.
 But in 1884, with the introduction of the company’s "standard glaze," Rookwood found its niche in the pottery world.

 A group of investors led by automobile dealer Walter E. Schott and his wife, Margaret, bought the company and began production once again in the early 1940s.
 Rookwood changed hands numerous times before moving to Starkville, Mississippi in 1960.
 The doors of this legendary pottery closed for good in 1967.

 One advantage to collecting Rookwood is that it’s easy to date by examining the mark incised on the bottom of each piece.
 In 1886, the company began using a reverse RP logo.
 A flame was added around the logo each year to mark the date the piece was produced.
 In 1901, the company began using Roman numerals to date its pottery further clarifying the dating process.

 Many Rookwood pieces also have an artist’s mark, or cipher, on the base.
 These are either incised in the pottery or penned under the glaze.
 Identifying them is important when valuing Rookwood wares, since a number of Rookwood artists have a loyal following among collectors of this pottery.

 Some pieces sell for exponentially more than those without an artist's signature.